sitedata/checklyhq.com/site/content/docs/integrations/msteams.md

    ![setup checkly msteams integration step 5](/docs/images/integrations/msteams/msteams_step5.png)

 6. Give the alert channel a name and **paste the URL** in the dedicated URL input field.
-You can now also tweak the exactly which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.
+You can now also tweak which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.

    ![setup checkly msteams integration step 6](/docs/images/integrations/msteams/msteams_step6.png)